 Add Alternative Row Color to SSRS Report

 We are going to use the below-shown DataSet to explain the same.
-Please refer to Embedded Data Source and Dataset articles to understand the steps involved in creating Embedded Data Source and Dataset that we used for this SSRS report.
+Please refer to the Embedded Data Source and Dataset articles to understand the steps involved in creating the Embedded Data Source and Dataset we used for this SSRS report.
+The Custom SQL query that we used in the above Dataset is:

 SELECT [FirstName] + ' ' + [LastName] AS FullName